RopeWiki/app/README.md

 ### Database

-In the backup manager, the `backupreader`'s home directory has a `backups` folder where complete backups of the database will be created daily and named `all-backup-YYYY-MM-DD-FFFFFF.tar.gz`.
+In the backup manager, the `backupreader`'s home directory has a `backups` folder where complete backups of the database will be created daily and named `all-backup-YYYY-MM-DD-HHMMSS.tar.gz`.
 An off-site backup client should connect to this container and copy the latest `all-backup` file to back up the database.

 ### Images